 Located just on the other side of the Golden Gate Bridge is Battery Spencer.
-If you’re able to get there, this is one of the best sunset spots in San Francisco.
-From Battery Spencer you’ll have one of the best views of San Francisco including the Golden Gate Bridge, Angel Island, the Bay and the Ocean all at once.
+If you’re able to get there, this is a spectacular sunset location in Marin County.
+From Battery Spencer you’ll have one of the panoramic views of San Francisco including the Golden Gate Bridge, Angel Island, the San Francisco Bay and the Ocean all at once.
 Watching the sunset here is truly a magical experience.

 If you’re lucky, the low fog that San Francisco is famous for might roll in creating an otherworldly experience.

 - Things to do nearby: If you don’t have a car, you could walk across the Golden Gate Bridge to get here!
 Alternatively, hike up to Hawk Hill or Slackers Hill.